How do we find God? How do we even start?

-I see this as a collective call to the interior life necessary to find God within and consent to the birth of the Word in our innermost beings.
+Two years later, I continue to feel this as a collective call to the interior life necessary to find God within and consent to the birth of the Word in our innermost beings.

 Meister Eckhart (c.
 1260 to c.
-1328) was a German theologian, philosopher and spiritual seeker who I was introduced to in the Living School during my studies there from 2013 to 2015.
+1328) was a German theologian, philosopher and spiritual seeker who speaks deeply to my heart now.

 What does it avail that this birth is always happening, if it does not happen to me?

 That it happens to me is what matters.Meister Eckhart, Sermon One

 In this painting, I see the fire of eternal birth rising from ground of our shared being in Christ.

 I feel the longing of my own awakening heart to align with and be held by the One in whom all things hold together—

 And, in the words of Ursula Fleming, I understand that instruction is needed in order to make myself fit to receive the eternal birth I long to experience.

 The Episcopal House of Prayer, where I contribute as an Artist in Residence and serve on the Board, is about to bring to life an experience of teachings, narratives, conversations, gatherings, and art to feed our collective hunger for this kind of instruction.

 Please join me here, and there, as I participate with my own reflections and artwork and we “Awaken to Wholeness” together.